oktadev/okta-blog/_source/_posts/2022-07-25-express-prisma-tailwind.md

 }
 ```

 In this step, you tell Tailwind CSS where to find the classes you used in your application.
-In this case, you want Tailwind to look in the `.pug` files in your `views` directory.
+You want Tailwind to look in the `.pug` files in your `views` directory.
 Tailwind CSS is highly extensible, as seen by the configuration object's `theme` and `plugins` settings.
 A deep dive into this is out of the scope of this article, but I encourage you to look into Tailwind CSS's site for more information.

 ## Use Prisma to create your database